 Income Tax.
 The Commonwealth assesses personal income taxes at flat rates, according to classes of income, after specified deductions and exemptions.
 A rate of 5.3% was applied to most types of income from January 1, 2002 to January 1, 2012.
 Under current law, the state personal income tax rate on most classes of taxable income is scheduled to be reduced gradually to 5.0%, contingent upon "baseline" state tax revenue growth (i.e., revenue growth after factoring out the impact of tax law and administrative processing changes) of at least 2.5 percentage points more than the rate of inflation as measured by the consumer price index for all urban consumers in Boston and that a series of triggers are met (see below).
 In the tax year following that in which the personal income tax rate is reduced to 5.0%, the charitable deduction, which was in effect for tax year 2000 but subsequently suspended, would be restored.
 Pursuant to this law, the state income tax rate on most classes of taxable income has been gradually reduced from 5.3% to its current rate of 5.15%, as described below.
-The tax rate on gains from the sale of capital assets held for one year or less and from the sale of collectibles is 12%, and the tax rate on obligations of the United States and of the Commonwealth and its political subdivisions is exempt from taxation.
+The tax rate on gains from the sale of capital assets owned more than one year is now 5.15% (effective January 1, 2015).
+Interest on obligations of the United States and of the Commonwealth and its political subdivisions is exempt from taxation.